Things You Always Wanted to Know About the Board of Pharmacy!

 The Board of Pharmacy consists of 13 members who are appointed to four-year terms.
 Members can serve only two terms.
 The governor appoints seven registered pharmacists who reside in different parts of the state and four public members.
 The Senate Rules Committee and the Speaker of the Assembly each appoint one public member.
 Public members are not licensed by this Board.

-Members of the Board appoint the executive officer who directs the Board's operations and oversees a staff of 50, including 20 inspectors who are registered pharmacists.
+Members of the Board appoint the executive officer who directs the Board's operations and oversees staff, including inspectors who are registered pharmacists.

 The Board is totally self-funded and receives no tax money from the General Revenue Fund of the State of California.
 Funds necessary for its operation are generated primarily through its licensing fees.